orbisgis/h2gis-geoserver/README.md

 # h2gis-geoserver

-Is an extension to use H2GIS with Geoserver at least the 2.8.X series.
+Is an extension to use H2GIS with Geoserver 2.15.1 .

 Note that h2gis-geoserver uses the H2GIS Geotools driver available at https://github.com/orbisgis/h2gis-geotools